ashudagar/mt-daily-report/README.md

 ## Generate Daily Report ##

     This project is generating daily repots detailing the number of lesson completed on daily basis by each of its active user.
     This report is in the CSV format with the following columns - Name, Number of lessons completed, Date

     System collects the data from multiple sources like Postgres & MySql and then using Pandas, it transforms the data in required format and save it in a csv file.

     Later, this csv file has been uploaded to S3 and sent over to the configured recipients email too.

 ### How to run
-This project can be run in 2 ways:
+This project can be run in 3 ways:
+1. Docker Image - using docker with all inbuilt
-1. Directly using Python Script - manually or setting up a cron job
+2. Directly using Python Script - manually or setting up a cron job
-2. Using the Apache Airflow dag - for continuous and lager data sets
+3. Using the Apache Airflow dag - for continuous and lager data sets

 ### Prerequisites
 To run this project following prerequisites are required: